Weedshaker/PeerWebSite/README.md

 ## Real Time Peer to Peer Web Site Host from your Browser

 ### Description
-TODO: Extend description to cover new IPFS support!!!\
 Send Texts, Pictures and Videos embedded in HTML with CSS and JavaScript through WebRTC, WebTorrents or IPFS, live edited P2P as well as static Torrents + IPFS.
 With WebRTC/WebTorrent (NOT IPFS) - No conversation data passes a server nor is saved anywhere but **sent directly from browser to browser**.
-Your website disappears from the aether as soon as you close or reload your tab, except of your WebTorrent/IPFS snapshots. *(Saving in-site WebTorrents is not yet supported.)* **Note: Cellphone networks on 4g/5g possibly block your WebRTC or WebTorrent connections, which renders PeerWebSite unusable, except you use the IPFS option!!! or you could circumvent network restrictions by using a VPN.**
+Your website disappears from the aether as soon as you close or reload your tab, except of your WebTorrent/IPFS snapshots. *(Saving in-site WebTorrents is not yet supported.)* **Note: Cellphone networks on 4g/5g possibly block your WebRTC or WebTorrent connections, which renders PeerWebSite unusable, except you use the IPFS option!!! or you could circumvent network restrictions by using a VPN.**\
+TODO: Extend README to cover new IPFS support!!!

 <img src="https://weedshaker.github.io/PeerWebSite/img/screenshot1.png" align="left" width="40%">
 <img src="https://weedshaker.github.io/PeerWebSite/img/screenshot2.png" align="right" width="40%">